neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/shell-basics.md

 In this session you will learn:

-- [ ] what the terminal and the shell are.
+- [ ] what the terminal and the shell are
-- [ ] to navigate the file system inside the shell.
+- [ ] to navigate the file system inside unsing the shell and the terminal
-- [ ] to create, rename, remove and move files and folders in the filesystem.
+- [ ] to create, rename, remove and move files and folders in the filesystem

 ---

-## Shell
+## Shell and Terminal

-You are probably used to using graphical user interfaces (GUI) to interact with computers, for
+You are probably used to using GUIs (_[Graphical User Interfaces](https://en.wikipedia.org/wiki/Graphical_user_interface)_) to interact with computers.
-example:

-- Windows Explorer to search for files / rename / delete them
-- Your operating systems UI for changing the time zone via mouse clicks
-- Using "installation wizards" to install software via mouse clicks

-Often times developers interact with computers over CLIs (Command line interfaces) which are text based user interfaces.
-That means that developers type commands to interact with the computer (create / move / delete / edit files, install software, change system settings...).
+Often times developers interact with computers over CLIs (_Command Line Interfaces_) which are text based user interfaces.
+That means that you type commands to interact with the computer (create / move / delete / edit files, install software, change system settings...).

 This has the following reasons / advantages:

-- Many tools don't have GUI (graphical user interfaces) and can only be run over a CLI
+- Many tools don't have GUI (_graphical user interfaces_) and can only be run over a CLI
 - You can write scripts (which consist of a number of commands) to automize processes and repetitive tasks and ensure they are being run exactly the same way every time they are executed.

+On macOS we are using zsh (_z shell_) as the command interpreter.
+(Before 2019 (v10.15) macOS' shell was called _bash_.
+Keep that in mind when googling).

+By default it is run within the Terminal app.
+For this course we'll use iTerm and Visual Studio Code as alternative terminal emulators.

-We are using the shell and in particular the zsh (z shell) - which is the default shell on macOS - to run commands.
-The shell is the application that runs and executes commands on your computer and outputs results.
-A terminal is a text input and output environment.
-It sends commands to the shell and displays its output.
+- A shell (like _zsh_) is the command interpreter that runs and executes commands on your computer and outputs results
+- A terminal emulator (like _Terminal_, _iTerm_, _Visual Studio Code_) is a text input and output environment that sends commands to the shell and displays its output

 ### Basic Shell commands